SuperOfficeDocs/superoffice-docs/docs/en/onsite/compatibility/client-os.md

 | Windows 7 SP2       | ![i][img1] | ![i][img1] | ![i][img3] | ![i][img2] | ![i][img2] |

 > [!NOTE]
-> Windows 10 is supported from Windows 10 Anniversary Update (version 1607).<br>
+> Windows 10 is supported from Windows 10 Anniversary Update (version 1607).
+>
-Windows 8.1 has reached the end of support January 10, 2023.<br>
+> Windows 8.1 reached the end of support on January 10, 2023.
+>
-Windows 8 has reached the end of support on 12th January 2016.<br>
+> Windows 8 reached the end of support on 12th January 2016.
+>
-Windows 7 SP1 and SP2 have reached the end of support on 14th January 2020.
+> Windows 7 SP1 and SP2 reached the end of support on 14th January 2020.

 ## Mac